Chapter 1:

 "Oh...
 Yeah...
 Thank you..."

-With every step, his heart was beating faster and faster.
+With every step, his heart beat faster and faster.
 He hated it, but a weird feeling of excitement overtook his body.
 He loved the bow; that was undeniable.
 Every chance he got at shooting it would bring him joy.
+Joy and fear, joy and uncertainty, joy and nostalgia, but the weirdest of all was the combination of joy and sadness.

-Maybe I am finally going crazy.
-He thought.
+Maybe I'm finally going crazy... he thought.

-"Please take your shot whenever you feel ready."
+"Please take your shot whenever you feel ready!"

 First shot.